WeirdMidas/AetherAtlas/README.md

 Profiles = Profiles such as powersave, balance, performance and fast will have their respective minimum and maximum frequencies, in addition to, of course, the frequency of the "boost" value if supported
 - If the SOC is unable to have its frequency reduced due to limitations that could have a major impact on responsiveness, it will be marked as "No Jump".
 However, it will still have profile optimizations.
 Typically, SOCs with this marking are very old or have very low clocks
 Run Freq = Frequency at which the CPU will immediately jump to the input, being a quick run to allow the processor to follow the flow of input > scheduler > governor
-Intel Freq = Intermediate frequency below the two maximum frequency steps, favors energy consumption by allowing the system to satisfy the performance needs in high load situations with a slightly lower frequency
+LowPower intel freq = Adaptive "low" frequency that is used by schedutil for performance needs that can be satisfied with it.
+HighPerf intel freq = Adaptive "high" frequency that is used by schedutil for immediate performance needs.
 Equipped = It means what "additional" optimizations it comes equipped with besides the traditional scheduler and other ones:
 - DDR: Comes equipped with bandwidth frequency control for the purpose of reducing power consumption